wonder-phil/ChainsThatBindUs/README.md

 1. A recent version of Python 3, such as Python 3.9 or better
 2. Some Raspberry Pi-s - either physical or virtual
-3. WiFi if you have physical RPi-s or a system where you can install virtual machines.
+3. WiFi: if you have physical RPi-s.
-   This WiFi should not have wireless isolation turned on.
+   This WiFi should  have wireless isolation turned off.